na-na-hi/renget/archive/unesm.md

 Ariados turned to Totodile and Cyndaquil.
 “Do you two still need a minute?”

 “Yes!
-I need clothes stylish enough to die in!
-At my funeral, everyone needs to know that I was a daring and *very* fertile man!” said Cyndaquil.
+I need clothes stylish enough to die in!" said Cyndaquil.
+"At my funeral, everyone needs to know that I was a daring and *very* fertile man!”

 Ariados was at a loss for words.